In Greek: μούστος, pronounced MOO-stohs

 Moustos is made using the juice squeezed from fresh grapes.
 In Greece, we make large quantities during the September grape harvest, and it's a great project for kids.
 It freezes well and can be used throughout the year.

-- 10-11 pounds of green or red September grapes in bunches (with stems)
+- 10-11 pounds green or red September grapes (in bunches, with stems)

 - If using wood ash, sprinkle the grapes with the wood ash before starting.
 (Work in manageable batches.)